Lawren10/lawrence-ogereka-mtn-backend-task/README.md

   POST
   </td>
   <td>
-   update a specific task by id.
+   update a specific task by id. the task id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>